mapcrafter/mapcrafter/docs/installation.rst

 `http://mapcrafter.org/windows <http://mapcrafter.org/windows>`_

-If you are as crazy as experimental Mapcrafter is on Windows, you build Mapcrafter on Windows on your own.
+If you are as crazy as experimental Mapcrafter is on Windows, you can build Mapcrafter on Windows on your own.
 There is a build package for Windows with instructions on GitHub in the mapcrafter-buildfiles repository: